Skip to main content

 FieldDescription

-One the file has been created, it must be committed to your GuideWireCloud Repository.
+Once the file has been created, it must be committed to your GuideWireCloud repository.
 Remember that each Service Center that must be integrated with OpCon will need its own file.
-Once the file has been committed, you will be all to reference the newly-created scope from within OpCon.
+Once the file has been committed, you will be able to reference the newly-created scope from within OpCon.

 Before a task can be selected, the agent definition for the connection to the GuideWire environment must be defined.
-It should be noted that a separate GuideWire agent must be defined for each Service Center that OpCon will connect to.
+A separate GuideWire agent must be defined for each Service Center that OpCon will connect to.

 Agent View

-Select + Add to configure the new GuideWire Agent.
+2. Select + Add to configure the new GuideWire agent.

-Enter a name for the agent and select the Guidewire item from the Machine Type drop-down list.
+3. Enter a name for the agent and select Guidewire from the Machine Type list.

-Open the General Settings sub-heading and enter the domain name of the GuideWireCloud Service Center which OpCon will be connecting to in the Fully Qualified Domain Name field.
+4. Open the General Settings section and enter the domain name of the GuideWireCloud Service Center which OpCon will connect to in the Fully Qualified Domain Name field.
 All other settings can be left as the default value.

 Agent Settings

-After saving, a new a new sub-heading titled Guidewire Settings will be available.
-Expand this sub-heading to display four input and one informational field.
+6. After saving, a new section titled Guidewire Settings will be available.
+Expand this section to display four input fields and one informational field.

-Enter your GuideWireCloud credentials into the appropriate fields here.
+7. Enter your GuideWireCloud credentials into the appropriate fields.

 FieldValue